quark-zju/etcfiles/README.md

 The system state is primarily determined by (1) name and version of installed packages, and (2) modifications to the system config files.

-For (1), listing packages is straightforward.
+- For (1), listing packages is straightforward.
 Technically, [Arch Linux Archive](https://wiki.archlinux.org/title/Arch_Linux_Archive) can be used to restore to the exact state like NixOS.
 Practically, people probably just want the latest version of everything.

-For (2), directly version controlling `/etc` is not a bad idea.
-It's simple and effective.
-I do that for server-side `/etc/nginx`.
-However, `/etc` has thousands of files, most maintained by packages, figuring out what files to track manually could be error prone.
-Therefore, I wrote some scripts to automate the manual work.
+- For (2), version controlling `/etc` is not a bad idea.
+Tracking every file in `/etc` is too verbose and fragile to package upgrades. `backup.py` helps identify those manually edited files.